WarrenUhrich/midterm-kickoff/README.md

 ## Setting the Stage

 * A group project (to be assigned by SSCs)
+* Reach out to your group right away, get started on planning thru' the weekend!
 * 10 different options pick from
+* Multi-page approach (no Ajax, just standard forms and pages) should be your default
+    * If you're feeling confident, you can try single-page app (one page, and Ajax grabs new info)
+    * You don't have to just pick one—consider a hybrid approach to get the best of both worlds
 * Stack includes:
     * EJS
     * Express / Node